Most rewarding books of 2021

 More indie authors!

 I’m seeing a lot of my reading is big publishers, from lists other people have made or book series that Netflix is making into a TV series (which means I have to read them first.
-I like knowing ahead of time what a story is about, before all the TV only people.)
-Anyway, I’m a self-published indie author, who needs to work on her marketing skills and I’m a fast reader, so why don’t I put this skill to good use and read other indies.
+I like knowing ahead of time what a story is about, before all the TV-only people.)
+Anyway, I’m a self-published indie author who needs to work on her marketing skills, and I’m a fast reader, so why don’t I put this skill to good use and read other indies.
 I think that I will do better this yet.

 About My Rating System